House & Home / Houseplants

 Light and temperature

-The arrowhead plant is a low-light species.
+The arrowhead plant is a relatively low-light species.
 After all, it naturally forms part of the rainforest undergrowth, meaning it isn’t used to being blasted with sun.

-This being said, low light doesn’t mean what many beginning houseplant enthusiasts think it does—your Syngonium podophyllum will still need to be close to a window to thrive.
 You unfortunately can’t use it to spruce up a dark corner in your home unless you use artificial lighting.
 Just don’t place it near a window that receives a lot of direct sun, at least not without careful acclimation.

 Temperature-wise, this is a tropical plant, so it doesn’t like the cold.
 Mine have done well down to 59°F with no harm done, but I probably wouldn’t push my luck any further.
 High temperatures, on the other hand, are not a problem.
 Room temp is perfect, but your plant should be able to withstand much warmer without issue as well.